Financial-Times/origami/readme.md

 # Browser support
 This module has been verified in Internet Explorer 7+, modern desktop browsers (Chrome, Safari, Firefox, ...) and mobile browsers (Android browser, iOS safari, Chrome mobile).

+## Supported fonts and variants

+To see the complete list of all supported fonts and their variants, please take a look at this [Sass map](https://github.com/Financial-Times/o-fonts/blob/master/src/scss/_variables.scss#L21)

 ## Adding families or variants

 Open `src/scss/_variables.scss` in a text editor.
 Add the font family name (if it's an entirely new family) and the variant styles to the `$_o-fonts-families` map: